bluestacks/fullstack-developer-challenge/README.md

 * You can show things like app name, package, icon, developer name, videos, screenshots etc.
 * The landing page and the detail page should be on different urls on the same domain.
 For example, www.yourwebsite.com/ and www.yourwebsite.com/appdetails?pkg=com.whatsapp
 * User should also be able to directly enter a url with app package and the website should show the details for that app package.
 For example - I should be able enter this url in the browser - www.yourwebsite.com/appdetails?pkg=com.supercell.brawlstars , and all the information regarding this app should be displayed on the page.
+* Creating the UI in Frameworks like **AngularJs,ReactJs,VueJs** will earn you extra points.

 Once you are done, please share with us: